lucatironi/lucatironi.github.io/_posts/2012-12-7-ruby_rails_android_app_authentication_devise_tutorial_part_three.md

 For the last time in this series of tutorials, we need to open Eclipse and make some changes to the code of the Android app.

-Open the <code>HomeActivity</code> file and start coding the last lines of code.
+Open the `HomeActivity` file and start coding the last lines of code.
 I add another constant with the url of the tasks "toggle" endpoint of the API.
 We will add the task id and the required method (open or complete) when we will send the request in another method.

 {% highlight java %}
 // file: HomeActivity.java
 private static final String TOGGLE_TASKS_URL = "http://10.0.2.2:3000/api/v1/tasks/";
 {% endhighlight %}

 Before starting to add the code to actually toggle the completion of a task, we need to refactor some existing methods.
-When the <code>GetTasksTask</code> class populates the tasks list with the objects retrieved from the API, instead of pushing just the titles of the tasks from the JSON response in an array, the methods populates an <code>ArrayList</code> of <code>Task</code> objects.
+When the `GetTasksTask` class populates the tasks list with the objects retrieved from the API, instead of pushing just the titles of the tasks from the JSON response in an array, the methods populates an `ArrayList` of `Task` objects.

 The for loop creates the new tasks to be added to the array with the given attributes extracted from the JSON response.

-I also changed the way we handle the <code>ListView</code> items, creating a custom <code>Adapter</code> instead of using a normal <code>ArrayAdapter</code>.
+I also changed the way we handle the `ListView` items, creating a custom `Adapter` instead of using a normal `ArrayAdapter`.

-Note that I changed the layout for the list items from <code>simple_list_item1</code> to <code>simple_list_item_checked</code> that uses the <code>CheckedTextView</code> instead of a simple <code>TextView</code> to render the items.
+Note that I changed the layout for the list items from `simple_list_item1` to `simple_list_item_checked` that uses the `CheckedTextView` instead of a simple `TextView` to render the items.

 {% highlight java %}
 // file: HomeActivity.java